 Down the road from my in-law’s home is a small graveyard that has been there since the 1800s.
 A number of the graves include men who fought in the revolutionary war.
 One individual personally served George Washington, cooking for him and receiving a horse from the President following his honorable discharge.
 But there are many individuals whose names, I suspect, would be unknown to almost anyone.
 Some tombs speak of faithful marriage covenants carried out over decades.
 Others tell of marriages cut mournfully short by the sting of death.
 Still others tell of grieving families who lost children in their youth.
 But what stands out to me the most are the tombs with these words written on them: “Blessed are the dead who die in the Lord from now on” or in one case simply, “Asleep in Jesus.”

 The promise of Jesus is this: “Whoever believes in me, though he die, yet shall he live, and everyone who lives and believes in me shall never die.”
-That promises from John 11 is fulfilled to those who die in him.
+That promise from John 11 is fulfilled to those who die in him.
 They are not truly dead (in the sense that we typically use the word), but alive in him, and alive with him.
 To be asleep in Jesus is to be both awake and at rest, aware and at peace, awaiting the day when he awakens his dead fully to the new resurrected life to come.

 I’m grateful this year that I could be here for All Saints Day, and spend some time in this little graveyard, being encouraged by the promise of God.
 I trust that the individuals on whose tombs these words are written are indeed enjoying their rest in the Lord.
 And I hope on that great day, when the Lord returns to fulfill his promise and makes all things new – when he raises his people from the dead and transforms their dead bodies into the glorified bodies of eternity – that I will get to meet some of them.
 I hope that they will tell me how it was worth it.
 I hope they will share with me their sufferings and how God has turned it into glory.
 That lost child, that marriage cut short, that painful illness, has now sprouted into glorious, eternal beauty.
 And I hope that I will have opportunity to do the same.